sunnygoyal1983/documentRAG/README.md

+# Why I built this

+“I built this tool to explore how open-source LLMs can be used for real developer workflows without relying on paid APIs.”

 # AI Codebase Assistant — Production-Ready Code Generation

 A standalone, production-ready web tool designed for senior engineers and architects.
 It uses Retrieval-Augmented Generation (RAG) to understand entire repositories and generate complete, production-ready code implementations.